-Ellen Browning Scripps Park is a popular waterfront park in the village of La Jolla.
-It is considered to be the most photographed place in San Diego.
-With three incredible beaches, a scenic park, and a perfect location for sunsets, we believe this claim.
+Ellen Browning Scripps Park is a popular place to hang out in the village of La Jolla.
+It is considered one of the most photographed locations in San Diego.
+With three incredible beaches, a scenic park, and a perfect lookout for whale-watching and beautiful sunsets, we believe this claim.

 La Jolla Cove, the northern beach in the park, is always packed.
-This beach has tide pools at low tide, a cave to climb through, and often sports a large gang of harbor seals posing for photographs.
+This beach has tide pools at low tide, a cave to climb through, and often sports a gang of harbor seals posing for photographs.
 Boomer Beach and Shell Beach are on the western side of the park.
-They can be narrow at high tide, but are otherwise fun sandy beaches.
-All three beaches have lifeguards looking down on them during peak times.
+These beaches can be narrow at high tide, but are otherwise fun sandy spots.
+All three have lifeguards on high alert during peak times.

 The park has large grass lawns that are used for public events and private weddings.
 Picnic tables, barbecues, and benches are abundant.
 Restrooms are provided near La Jolla Cove.
 Free street parking is available next to the park.